Friend speaks out after Lady of the Dunes’ husband linked to two other deaths

 “The New York Daily News reported he had ‘three wives and many sweethearts’ by 1960 and was known around Greenwich Village for his nightly soirees with ‘beatniks, art lovers, celebrities and celebrity hunters, all bound by Muldavin’s magnetism and offbeat philosophy.’”

 Whatever happened within the justice system, Muldavin appears to have been free and up to his old tricks by the early 1970s, when police believe he married Ruth Marie Terry.
-A 37-year-old Tennessee woman, she had been married once before but little is known yet about the rest of her life.
+A 37-year-old Tennessee woman, she had been married once before but little remains known about the rest of her life.

 Her death, however, is famous; a 12-year-old and a dog found her body on 26 July 1974 in the dunes near Provincetown, Cape Cod, her hands amputated and head nearly severed.
-Unidentifiable, she earned the monker The Lady of the Dunes - a name she kept until this week, when the FBI announced that forensic genealogy had finally revealed who she was.
+Unidentifiable, she earned the monker The Lady of the Dunes - a name she kept until last year, when the FBI announced that forensic genealogy had finally revealed who she was.

 While his former wife was lying buried in a Massachusetts cemetery plot, however, Muldavin continued to forge relationships and build a life on the West Coast.
 He married Phyllis Roper, who was listed as his widow in his 2002 obituary.
-She died last year.
+She died in 2021.

-Investigators hope more information about Muldavin and his life may help them piece together - finally - what tragically befell Ms Terry in the summer of 1974.
-A woman who also used aliases, such as Teri Marie Vizina and Teri Shannon, the victim was known to have connections far from Provincetown in Tennessee, California and Michigan.
+Authorities this week confirmed that Muldavin had killed Ms Terry not long after marrying her in “either 1973 or 1974.”

-Cape and Islands District Attorney Michael O’Keefe said of Muldavin and Terry said Wednesay that Ms Terry and Muldavin had a known “association between the two in other states at another time. the Cape Cod Times reported.
+The couple then “travelled after their wedding, stopping in Tennessee to see Ms Terry’s family,” Cape & Islands District Attorney Robert Galibois said Monday in a statement.